Krauser123/AzureAppInsights_Sample/README.md

 # AzureAppInsights_Sample

 Sample of how to add App Insights connectivity to a SPA application to allow that frontend (React) and backend (NET 6.0) send trace, errors, pageViews, etc. to Azure through ILogger.
+Also the app allow environment variables through appSettings.[Environment].json in backend and .env.[Environment].json files in frontend.

 ## Requirements
 An AppInsights resource (Oh Surprise!) created in Azure where we will get the **Connection String or InstrumentationKey**